tariqdaouda/pyGeno/pyGeno/doc/source/datawraps.rst

 =========

 Datawraps are used by pyGeno to import data into it's database.
 All reference genomes are downloaded from Ensembl, dbSNP data from dbSNP.
-The :doc:`/bootstraping` module has functions to import datawraps shipped with pyGeno and also to import datawraps made available on remote location.
+The :doc:`/bootstraping` module has functions to import datawraps shipped with pyGeno.
+Datawraps can either be tar.gz.archives or folders.

 Importation
 -----------